Petrus Jacobus Kipp: Biography

 In 1842, Kipp published the results of research into the presence of arsenic in livers and kidneys in rabbits.
 For this research, he used an apparatus to generate hydrogen, which had been developed in 1836 by the English scientist James Marsh.
 Because the hydrogen production could not easily be stopped during the experiments, Kipp was dissatisfied with the design, and decided to develop his own gas generator.
 His first version was created by the German glassblower Heinrich Geißler; but was very fragile.
-The same year, Kipp make a new design, created again by Geißler.
+The same year, Kipp made a new design, created again by Geißler.
 This design would be the model for all future versions of the Kipp's apparatus.
 In 1844, Kipp published two descriptions in the Tijdschrift voor Handel and Nijverheid (Journal for trade and industry).
 The oldest known copy of the apparatus is owned by the Boerhaave Museum in Leiden.
 It is 62 cm high and was made between 1845 and 1875.

 Kipp was married with Hanna Petronella Regina Heijligers.
 Together they had ten children.
 After his death in 1864, his activities were continued by his wife and their sons Willem and Anton under the name of 'P.J.
 Kipp en Zonen.'
 Willem ran the pharmacy, later under his own name 'W.A.
 Kipp,' while Anton did the trade of chemicals and instruments.
 At the end of the 19th century, the own production of scientific and medical instruments grew in importance more than the import of foreign products.
 In 2008, the three companies still are active: the Delft pharmacy W.A.
 Kipp, the Delft instrument maker Kipp & Zonen, and the trade company Salm and Kipp.